reisraff/search/README.md

 Usage
 -----

-The library is very easy to use: first, you have to configure the [Linio input](https://github.com/code-community/input/blob/master/README.md)
+The library is very easy to use: first, you have to configure the [Input](https://github.com/code-community/input/blob/master/README.md)

 In your input handler: